joelngwt/joelngwt.github.io/_posts/quick-crash-course-for-setting-up-kubernetes-on-eks/2020-09-25-quick-crash-course-for-setting-up-kubernetes-on-eks.md

 // This is assuming you exposed port 8080 resp, err := http.Get("http://my-service.my-namespace.svc.cluster.local:8080/")

 // In my tests, this also worked.
-But putting the full address would be less error prone. resp, err := http.Get("http://my-service.my-namespace:8080/")
+But putting the full address would probably be less error prone. resp, err := http.Get("http://my-service.my-namespace:8080/")
 ```